 4 – ‘Product Income Account’ – you need to set the account the new products will be associated with when they are automatically created by the app.
 All existing products will be matched in case names are the same on Stripe and Xero sides.

 5 – ‘Product mapping’ feature – Synder is able to identify existing products in your accounting company and apply them to transactions.
-If product names in your payment system and accounting company don’t match 100%, please, fill in the product names from your payment platform in the right field to map them to product names from your QuickBooks in the left field.
+If product names in your payment system and accounting company don’t match 100%, please, fill in the product names from your payment platform in the right field to map them to product names from your Xero in the left field.

-Let’s say you have a product “Apple” in QuickBooks and “Green Apples” and “Red Apples” products in your Stripe so using the feature you can match them so that “Green Apples” and “Red Apples” from Stripe will be matched to already existing “Apple” in QuickBooks instead of creating a new product.
+Let’s say you have a product “Apple” in Xero and “Green Apples” and “Red Apples” products in your Stripe so using the feature you can match them so that “Green Apples” and “Red Apples” from Stripe will be matched to already existing “Apple” in Xero instead of creating a new product.
 Note that the product mapping will also work for items specified in the Stripe charge description.

 4. Taxes tab settings